trustfractal/did_registry_demo/README.md

       <img src="media/03-XX.png" />

-  - The call should be successful and have returned `false`.
+  - The call should be successful and have returned `true`.

       <img src="media/03-XX.png" />